This is the manifesto of enlightened individualism.

 Humanism, which privileges the well-being of individual men, women, and children over the glory of the tribe, race, nation, or religion.
 It is individuals, not groups, who are sentient—who feel pleasure and pain, fulfillment and anguish.

-Pinker goes on to describe humanism as opposed to green movements that want to subordinate men to the environment, or to animalist movement that frame humans as the aggressors and “invaders”.
+Pinker goes on to describe humanism as opposed to green movements that want to subordinate men to the environment, or to animalist movements that frame humans as the aggressors and “invaders”.

 The enlightened individualist develops analytical processes that go under the umbrellas of logic, reason, and the scientific method.